Finding a Yoga Class in Your Community

 First, find a style that speaks to your physical needs and abilities.
 Yoga can be vigorous and physically challenging or slow and gentle.
 Both have their place.
 A class description or discussion with the studio will help you to decide what is right for your physical needs on any given day.
 Teachers will vary widely in their approach to postures as well as philosophical teachings.

 Second, try a few classes with various instructors at different studios.
 Many yoga studios have special deals for new students to help you find your class.
 Approach each class with a spirit of curiosity: some teachers start or end classes with a teaching of yoga, a reading or a poem; some encourage chanting or singing.
-Our Discern section can help you decide what you are comfortable with.
-If there are elements that you aren't comfortable with, remember that you can choose to not participate--to pray instead of chant, to do Child's Pose instead of a difficult pose, to opt for Legs-up-the-wall instead of a headstand.
+Our blog can help you decide what you are comfortable with.
+If there are elements that you aren't comfortable with, remember that you can choose to not participate—to pray instead of chant, to do Child's Pose instead of a difficult pose, to opt for Legs-up-the-wall instead of a headstand.

 A good yoga teacher will help you protect your body by offering modifications for most poses, and will be happy to answer your respectful and well-intentioned questions (sometimes during class, but generally before or after: respect the stillness created in class).

 Don't be discouraged if you don't find the perfect studio or teacher at first.
 With so many options, it may take some time.
-For inspiration on how others practice and teach, visit our Blog.